6 Ways to Pursue Leads on Twitter (Hint: You Don’t Have to Be a Marketer)

 Small business owners or individual contributors with limited marketing support would be better served by making the most of their daily time investment on Twitter by listening, engaging and building true one-on-one connections.

 Rather than attempting big-name marketing on a shoestring budget, here are 6 things you can do instead.

 1. Schedule Your Daily Tweets

-If you are logging into Twitter several times a day to post updates you are wasting your time.
+If you log into Twitter several times a day to post updates you’re wasting your time.
 Plan your tweets in advance and load them into a scheduler so they can be released at regular intervals throughout the day.
 Some argue that scheduling tweets will diminish the experience, but that’s not true.
 All that will happen is you will gain the freedom you need to focus your time on engaging.

-Any social media management tool should include a scheduler, but if you are looking for something inexpensive (or free) my personal favorite is Buffer.
+Any social media management tool should include a scheduler, but if you’re looking for something inexpensive (or free) my personal favorite is Buffer.
 Other popular options are TweetDeck (owned by Twitter) and Hootsuite.
-If you are concerned that real-time events will make your scheduled tweets ill-timed choose a scheduler with a “pause” feature.
+If you’re concerned that real-time events will make your scheduled tweets ill-timed choose a scheduler with a “pause” feature.

 2. Use Advanced Search to Find and Engage in Relevant Conversations

 One of the special things about Twitter is that all tweets are public so you don’t need a reciprocal relationship to interact.
 When users post a question or express frustration in this venue, they know it can be seen by anyone and they tend to welcome respectful engagement.
 Leverage this fact to find questions or concerns for which you can offer a solution.

 Twitter’s advanced search feature is helpful for finding these conversations.
 Using Boolean logic, you can combine keywords to create targeted searches.
 When looking for leads, think about the questions or concerns your target audience might share on Twitter.